-- 1. Course Registration: Only registered students may attend class. - 2.
-Adding or Dropping Courses after Registration: Students who wish to add or drop a class must obtain a form from the Registrar's Office and have it signed by their academic advisor.
-After the first week, instructors must also sign the form.
+- 1. Course Registration: Only registered students may attend class. - Adding or Dropping Courses after Registration: Students who wish to add or drop a class must consult with their academic advisor.
+The advisor will then process the course adjustments.
 Deadlines for adding or dropping a course are shown on the Academic Calendar. - 3.
 Withdrawal from Courses: After the add/drop deadline, a students may elect to withdraw from a course and have a grade of "W" recorded on the transcript.
 To withdraw from a course, the student must complete a form, available from the Registrar's Office, and have it signed by their academic advisor and instructor before returning it to the Registrar's Office.
 Please consult the Academic Calendar within the Academic Catalog for the last day to withdraw from a course. - 4.
 Withdrawal from College: To officially withdraw from Sterling College after a term has begun, students must report to the Registrar's Office to receive a withdrawal form.
 The withdrawal form must be signed by the following college personnel or their designees: the Director of Admissions, Vice President of Student Life, Director of Financial Aid, Resident Director (if a residential student), Academic Advisor, Library Director, Registrar, and the Student Account Coordinator.
 The completed form must be submitted to the Registrar's Office before 5 PM on the last day to withdraw as shown in the Academic Catalog.
 Refunds will be made where applicable.
 Students who officially withdraw from Sterling College will not be permitted to eat in the cafeteria or live in the residence halls after their official withdrawal date except by written permission of the Vice President of Student Life.
 The last official date to withdraw from the College is the same as the last date to withdraw from courses.